Dr. Parvin Adeli

 A naturalized US citizen from Ghana, Samuel holds a Bachelor’s degree in Biochemistry from the University of Ghana, a PhD in Toxicology from Iowa State University, Iowa, USA and a PhD in Life and Health Sciences from François Rabelais University in Tours, France.
 Sam is a board certified Toxicologist and a member of the Society of Toxicology, the American Society for Pharmacology and Experimental Therapeutics and the American Association for the Advancement of Science.
 He is also a member of the National Register of Italian Certified Toxicologists and a European Registered Toxicologist.
 Sam is based in the Durham office.

-David is responsible for developing, managing and executing the Nickel Institute’s Health and Environment Public Policy programme for China.
+David is responsible for developing, managing and executing the Nickel Institute’s Public Policy & Sustainability programme for China.
 The programme goal is to ensure that regulations relating to nickel and nickel compounds are based on sound scientific concepts and that appropriate guidelines are developed for metals.

 Before joining the Nickel Institute in 2017, David accumulated a wealth of experience in public affairs at the Chinese operations of Oshkosh-JLG, DuPont Pioneer, Caterpillar, the National Energy Association and the State Administration of Work Safety China.